radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ### Azure AD Schema

 A schema file contains the metadata leveraged by RadiantOne to create virtual views of a data source.
 The default graphapi custom data source is associated with a schema file named graphapi.orx.
 The default mgraph custom data source is associated with a schema file named mgraph.orx.
-These files can be opened and modified in the Schema Manager sub-tab on the Main Control Panel -> Context Builder tab.
-For details on this tool, see the RadiantOne Context Builder Guide.
+These files can be opened and modified in the Schema Manager sub-tab on the Main Control Panel > Context Builder tab.
+For details on this tool, see the [RadiantOne Context Builder Guide](/documentation/context-builder-guide/introduction.md).

 The default objects defined in the schema are Contacts, Devices, Groups and Users.